Device-independent prepare-and-prepare bipartite null witness dimension test with a single joint measurement: Introduction

 \section{Introduction}

 Quantum bipartite systems have nonclassical properties, they violate local realism \cite{epr,bell,chsh,chi,eber} and are useful in quantum computation.
 The very, if not the most, important part of quantum operations is measurement.
 The measurement often completes the dynamics and reflects the knowledge about the quantum state.
 A single measurement does not reveal the full quantum state and gives a random outcome, is invasive, and triggers decoherence and collapse.
-To find out the full state, one has to repeat the same experiment many times to gain decent statistics and to make a tomography, a set of incompatible measurements, to fully recover the corresponding density matrix.
-On the other hand, it is important to assess the dimension of the states and measurements in question (quantum or classical) for the error correction and mitigation tools to work, assuming restricted Hilbert spaces \cite{mit1,mit2,mit3}.
+To \cor{obtain more complete information about the measured quantum} state, one has to repeat the same experiment many times to gain decent statistics and perform tomography. \cor{The latter is a process of quantum state reconstruction using} a set of incompatible measurements. \cor{It allows one to recover the density matrix of the corresponding quantum state}. \cor{However, quantum computations done on contemporary quantum devices are often subjected to imperfections and noise.
+While many mitigation and error correction tools have been proposed \cite{mit1,mit2,mit3}, they all assume that the working Hilbert space is restricted.
+It is therefore of utmost importance to ensure the dimension of the working Hilbert space satisfies such assumptions before applying those techniques.}

-Although the number of outcomes is always quite arbitrary, the measurement cannot increase the dimension of the input states.
-There are methods that determine the dimension of the space of a single state.
-They require a dimension witness, usually in the prepare-and-measure (PM) scenario, i.e. one prepares a state from a certain set and a measurement also from another set.
-The matrix of probabilities obtained is constrained by the dimension.
-The early witnesses based on inequality \cite{gallego,dim1} are outperformed by the null witnesses, where the equality to zero is a signature of the dimension \cite{dim,chen,bb22}.
-Null witnesses turn out to be extremely precise in the detection of an extra space in real devices \cite{epja,aqt}.
+Although the number of outcomes is always quite arbitrary, \cor{it is impossible for} the measurement \cor{ to} increase the dimension of the input states. \cor{This means that if the working Hilbert space is out of the assumed bounds, it must have been so during the final quantum space preparation.} There are methods that determine the dimension of the space of a single state.
+They \cor{most often make use of} a dimension witness, usually in the prepare-and-measure (PM) scenario, i.e. one prepares \cor{the state and the measurement, each selected from a predefined set}.
+The matrix of probabilities obtained \cor{in such test} is constrained by the dimension \cor{of the working Hilbert space}.
+The early \cor{dimension} witnesses, based on inequality \cite{gallego,dim1,expdim} \cor{are useful to confirm the lower bound on the dimension, but when testing upper dimension bound, they} are outperformed by the \cor{so-called} null witnesses. \cor{In the latter, } the equality to zero is a signature of the dimension \cite{dim,chen,opt,bb22}.
+Null witnesses turn out to be extremely precise in the detection of an extra space in \cor{ contemporary quantum} devices \cite{epja,aqt}.